 7 – Organization or individual authentication (technical)

 You want robust and thorough steps in place to authenticate access to your systems – determining the real identities of all users.
-Budget should be considered alongside training and the actual procedures and protocols that will be utilized.
+The budget should be considered alongside training and the actual procedures and protocols that will be utilized.
 Authentication is necessary so you can determine whether someone has the correct permissions for ePHI or what the source of transmission is.
 You can use a number of methods to validate that the individual seeking access is not an impostor.

 8 – Facility control and access (physical)